 Introduction to Java Servlet Interview Questions and Answers

-Java Servlet is a web component which is based on Java Enterprise Edition technology.
-It is a kind of software component which extends the capabilities of a web server or an application server.
-Servlets handle the requests and responses of a client i.e. a web browser which can be on any platform through a web server or application server.
-Java Servlets reside in a web container or also called as a servlet container where the container handles the requests and redirects or dispatches the responses based on the mapping of the servlets as per the Deployment Descriptor where DD (Deployment Descriptor) is a mapping file which resides and is configured in a web application to map the web requests correctly.
-DD helps in getting the requests and responses mapped correctly through the web server.
+Java Servlet is a web component that is based on Java Enterprise Edition technology.
+It is a kind of software component that extends the capabilities of a web server or an application server.
+Servlets handle the requests and responses of a client i.e. a web browser that can be on any platform through a web server or application server.
+Java Servlets reside in a web container or also called a servlet container where the container handles the requests and redirects or dispatches the responses based on the mapping of the servlets as per the Deployment Descriptor where DD (Deployment Descriptor) is a mapping file that resides and is configured in a web application to map the web requests correctly.
+DD helps in getting the requests and responses mapped correctly through the webserver.

-Now, if you are looking for a job which is related to Java Servlet then you need to prepare for the 2019 Java Servlet Interview Questions.
+Now, if you are looking for a job that is related to Java Servlet then you need to prepare for the 2023 Java Servlet Interview Questions.
 It is true that every interview is different as per the different job profiles.
 Here, we have prepared the important Java Servlet Interview Questions and Answers which will help you get success in your interview.

 Part 1 – Java Servlet Interview Questions (Basic)